TrustedGPT/FINBenchmark/readme_en.md

    └── review.json
    └── understand.json
 ```
-You need to submit the files as a compressed package.
-For example, gemini-1.5-pro.zip.

-1. Click the "Choose File" button and select the compressed file from your local device.

-2. Click the "Upload and Process" button; it usually takes 30-60 minutes to score the submission.

-3. fter processing is complete, you can click the "Download Evaluation Results" button to download the evaluation results.

-4. You can send your scores to 691154380@qq.com for promotional purposes.
+Please submit your files in a compressed package, such as gemini-1.5-pro.zip, and send it to jizh3@mail2.sysu.edu.cn.
+After the evaluation process is complete, the results will be published on GitHub.

 ##  🤝Acknowledgments and Citations
 We sincerely appreciate the substantial support provided by Merchants Union Consumer Finance Company Limit in this project! 🎉🎉🎉